grocerycrud/documentation/2.x/api/set-theme.md

 <strong>Important notice:</strong> The above example theme does NOT exist at the default core functionality of grocery CRUD.
 In order to use the setTheme you will need to create your own theme almost from scratch.
 This is just a demonstration to see how easy you can use another theme once it is created.

-Also it is suggested to use the <a href="/enterprise/api-and-function-list/setThemePath">setThemePath</a> as well with the setTheme to use your own path when you are creating a theme.
+Also it is suggested to use the [setThemePath](/docs/set-theme-path) as well with the setTheme to use your own path when you are creating a theme.

-`embed:demo_set-theme`